petros-d/docs/cloud/configure-idp.md

 ### Step 3: Provide Astronomer with your integration information

 On the page for your Okta app integration, click **View Setup Instructions**.
 Copy the values for `Single Sign-on URL` and `X.509 Certificate` that appear and send them to Astronomer Support.

-From here, Astronomer will finalize the integration with Okta.
+From here, Astronomer will finalize your organization's integration with Okta.

 ### Step 4: Assign users to your Okta application

 On the page for your Okta app integration, open the **Assignments** tab.
 Ensure that all users who will use Astronomer are assigned to the integration.
 For more information, read [Okta Documentation](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).

+When a user assigned to the integration accesses Astronomer, they will be brought automatically to Okta after entering their email in the Astronomer UI.

-## Configure Azure AD as your IDP
+## Configure Azure AD as your Identity Provider

-This section provides setup steps for setting up Azure AD as your IDP on Astronomer Cloud.
+This section provides setup steps for setting up Azure AD as your IdP on Astronomer Cloud.
 After completing this setup, your organization's users can use Azure AD to log in to Astronomer.

 ### Prerequisites

-To integrate Azure as your IDP for Astronomer you must have:
+To integrate Azure as your IdP for Astronomer you must have:

 - An Azure subscription.
 - An [Azure AD tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant) with `Global Administrator` privileges.

-### Step 1: Register your app for Astronomer
+### Step 1: Register Astronomer as an application on Azure

 Follow [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to register a new app.
 When configuring the application, set the following values: